dohyunkim93/Joint-relay-selection-beam-management/README.md

 # Joint-relay-selection-beam-management

 Source code for the joint relay and mode selection problem.
 We describe the usage of the code in three steps.
-First two steps require the files under /MATLAB, and the third requires the files under /Python.

 #######DISTRIBUTION REQUIREMENTS########
 Tested on Tensorflow 1.15.2, Python 3.6 and Matlab R2019a